graphopedia-xyz/graphopedia/area-chart/index.md

 The X-axis has a numeric or a categorical scale.
 The Y-axis is usually categorical.
 Dot markers typically indicate individual data points when few of them appear in the chart.

 The primary use cases of area charts are indicating trends, comparing trends, their changes, and relationships between values.
-Color and texture can emphasize these relationships. [^2]
+Color and texture can emphasize these relationships. [^harris]

+Like [bar charts](/bar-chart), area charts emphasize change and trends.
+But an area chart can display more data points in the same space.

 Area charts can have three types of data curves depending on their data aggregation method: segmented, stepped, and smoothed.